'I took 57 painkillers a day to get high'

 There is also a thriving black market.

-In Egypt's third biggest city, Giza, south-west of Cairo, Abdul Hameed takes me to a backstreet where addicts to come to buy their drugs.
+In Egypt's third biggest city, Giza, south-west of Cairo, I visit a back street where addicts to come to buy their drugs.

 The sun has just gone down and there are so many people milling around that it feels like an evening street market.